2023 Lakeshore Pilgrimage on the Lough Derg Pilgrim Path

 Join the Prior and Team for a guided walk on the lakeshore Lough Derg Pilgrim Path, to celebrate Pilgrim Paths Week.
 Donations welcome.
 Booking essential.

-Watch the ‘highlights’ from our July Pilgrimage along the Lakeshore on the Lough Derg Pilgrim Path below:
+Watch the highlight video from one of our Lakeshore Pilgrimage along the Lough Derg Pilgrim Path below:

 A New Pilgrimage at Lough Derg – Continuity and Change